-The Community Development and Leadership BSc focuses on social concerns affecting people in everyday life.
-It is a professional course validated by the Endorsement and Quality Standards Board for Community Development Learning and the Chartered Institute of Housing.
+Our Community Development and Leadership BSc (Hons) degree focuses on social concerns affecting communities and individuals.
+This course is also validated by two professional bodies, the Endorsement and Quality Standards Board for Community Development Learning and the Chartered Institute of Housing.

-You are assessed via essays, individual and group projects and a final dissertation.
-The emphasis will be to combine your academic work with reflection upon real-life experience.
-There are no examinations.
+You’ll be assessed via essays, individual projects and a dissertation.
+The focus of the assessments will be to combine your academic work with reflection on practical elements of the course.
+There will be no examinations.

 In addition to the University's standard entry requirements, you should have:

 You’re welcome to apply as a mature student if you’ve passed appropriate access courses or have appropriate work experience.
 We also welcome those without formal qualifications who can show enthusiasm, commitment and the ability to benefit from higher education.

 If you don’t have traditional qualifications or can’t meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Community Development and Leadership (including foundation year) BSc (Hons).